-- New and Revised Courses Summer and Fall effective dates October 1st of the prior year. - New and Revised Courses Spring effective date February 1st of the prior year. - New and Revised Requirements -Fall effective date October 1st of the prior year.
-(Note that all requirements changes become effective in Fall terms only)
+- New and Revised Courses Summer or Fall effective date October 1st of the prior year (e.g. a Fall 2025 effective date needs to be submitted by October 1st, 2024). - New and Revised Courses Spring effective date February 1st of the prior year (e.g. a Spring 2026 effective date needs to be submitted by February 1st, 2025). - New and Revised Requirements -Fall effective date October 1st of the prior year.
+(Note that all requirement changes become effective in Fall terms only)